Megan Waldrep

 How long have you been together?

-Did you had experience with the fishing industry before you got together?
+Did you have experience with the fishing industry before you got together?

 Before Hank, I had absolutely zero relationships with the fishing industry.
 We started dating at the end of April and by June 1st, I was on the F/V KETA headed to Alaska for the summer.